 Officially known as CVE-2021-43527 and nicknamed BigSig (because Ormandy noted, all bugs require a “catchy name”), the critical memory corruption vulnerability could result in a heap-based buffer overflow that might trigger an application to crash or let attackers execute arbitrary code.
 This would take place during the verification process of signatures in certain PDF viewers and email clients – such as LibreOffice, Evolution, Thunderbird, and Evince.
 The vulnerability is reportedly found in every version of NSS dating back to version 3.14, released in October 2012.

-While Mozilla sprang into action to fix the bug (which did not affect its popular Firefox web browser), it’s nonetheless a reminder of the risks that software can pose.
+While Mozilla sprang into action to fix the bug (which did not affect its popular Firefox web browser), it’s nonetheless a reminder of software’s risks.
 Even when you’re dealing with a well-regarded and well-known developer such as Mozilla, it highlights the necessity of tools such as Runtime Application Self Protection to keep you properly protected.

 The traditional Web Application Firewall

-Traditionally, a Web Application Firewall (WAF) was considered adequate when it comes to protecting against many online attacks, such as those stemming from vulnerabilities.
-WAFs have been around since the 1990s when webserver attacks began to become more commonplace as an attack method.
+Traditionally, a Web Application Firewall (WAF) was considered adequate to protect against many online attacks, such as those stemming from vulnerabilities.
+WAFs have been around since the 1990s, when webserver attacks began to become more commonplace as an attack method.
 A WAF works by filtering, monitoring, and blocking HTTP traffic on its way both to and from a web server.
-The idea is that, through inspecting this HTTP traffic, it’s possible to stop attacks that seek to exploit web applications’ vulnerabilities – whether that’s a cross-site scripting (XSS) attack, SQL injection, or any other one of a large number of possible attacks methods.
+The idea is that, by inspecting this HTTP traffic, it’s possible to stop attacks that seek to exploit web applications’ vulnerabilities – whether that’s a cross-site scripting (XSS) attack, SQL injection, or any other attack of a large number of possible attack methods.

 But WAFs aren’t always enough.
 While they monitor traffic at the network perimeter, providing broad and shallow protection, they may lack the visibility necessary to detect attempted exploitation of a vulnerability like BigSig.
 Traditional WAFs can fail to spot some of the threats in the cybersecurity landscape, leaving targets open to possible attacks.